junglesta/wherenodoctor/_posts/2016-01-01-17-teeth-gums-and-mouth.md

 **CAUTION**: Fluoride is poisonous if more than a small amount is swallowed.
 Use with care and keep it out of the reach of children.
 Before adding fluoride to drinking water, try to get the water tested to see how much fluoride is needed.

 **4.Do not bottle feed older babies.** Continual sucking on a bottle bathes the baby’s teeth in sweet liquid and causes early decay.
 (It is best not to bottle feed at all.
-See p.
-271.)
+See [page 271](#page-271).)

 # A TOOTHBRUSH IS NOT NECESSARY